fuze/SOLENG-dashboardModules/README.md

 Shows a list of agents logged into a queue, their name, status, and number of calls taken across all queues.

 #### Associated job:
-- queueStatusName
+- queueStatus

 #### Special User Permissions required:
 - UC Health

 #### Config:
 ```
-queue: key of the queue or queues you would like to monitor
+queue: (string or array of strings) key of the queue or queues you would like to monitor
 tenant: customer code in Portal
 authName: key from the globalAuthentication file of the credentials of the Portal User to be used for this request
 threshold: Theshold for widget warning (optional)